k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_Fabric_Observability_Guide_to_the_Guide.md

 >
 > *This document applies to air-gapped Kubernetes deployments on customer-owned AKS, GKE, or EKS clusters that do not use K2cloud Orchestrator or space profiles.
 For K2cloud SaaS and K2cloud Self-hosted customers, see K2view Kubernetes Monitoring Stack for Fabric.
 For VM and bare-metal deployments, see K2view VM / Bare-Metal Monitoring Stack for Fabric.*

-After Stage 1 you will have a clear mental model of the monitoring system for your environment.
-Stages 2 onward are hands-on.
+After reading this content you will have a clear mental model of the monitoring system for your environment.

-## Stage 2 — Understand What Fabric Exposes *— the metric surface*
+## Understand What Fabric Exposes *— the metric surface*

 > **[ All deployment models ]** These documents cover what Fabric actually exposes and how to read it.
 Both deployment models.